-This guide, then is aimed at untangling the various terms used to describe VPN encryption, and serves as a companion piece to our article on PPTP vs L2TP vs OpenVPN vs SSTP vs IKEv2.
+This guide, then is aimed at untangling the various terms when explaining VPN encryption, and serves as a companion piece to our article on PPTP vs L2TP vs OpenVPN vs SSTP vs IKEv2.

 A VPN protocol is the set of instructions (mechanism) used to negotiate a secure encrypted connection between two computers.